TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 ## Relationships Types of Degree Higher than Two
 Different type of relationship entity degree, before explained binary where there were two entities that formed a relationship, ternary (or more) are **higher degree relationships**

+# Chapter 4- The Enhanced Entity-Relationship (EER) Model
+EER is a more advanced way to create a database design when there is more complex data (complex businesses)
+## Subclasses, Superclasses and Inheritance
+EER model contains everything the same from ER model
+- **Subclass/subtype**- A subgroup entity that is derived from the parent entity, for example the parent entity (**superclass/supertype**) called Employee and the child centity (**subclass/subtype**) called Engineer, Admin, Clerk, Developer, SalariedEMployee, HourlyEmployee etc. the relationship between the **superclass** and the **subclass** is called the **class/subclass relationshiup**.
+The child subclass may have a certain record of the parent superclass to be able to recognise its relationship.
+- IMPORTANT- an entity cannot exist in the database as only a subclass, it also needs to become a member of the parent entity (superclass)
+- The superclass entity can then be optionally added in to a subclass if they meet the descriptiong
+- An entity can be a member of multiple subclasses
+- The subclass **inherits** all the attributes and relationships from the parent class and this can mean that subclass can also be known as its own entity type

+## Specialization and Generalization
+- **Specialization**- A specific type of subclass that can be a part of the parent class, for exampl (RELATED TO EMPLOYEE ABOVE)- may have the subclasses (Engineer, Admin, Clerk, Developer) that are *job type* and then (Developer, Engineer) are *engineer type* and (HourlyEmployee, SalariedEmployee) might be *method of pay type*
+- THe sepcialisation on the diagram will be split from the parent Entity and then have the subclasses branching off of that
+- Attributes that are attached to Subclass are called **specific/local attributes**
+- Subclasses can also participate in relationships called **specific relationship types**
+- It looks like a 1:1 relationship between entities but it is actually the same entity being represented within the superclass and the subclass because they are instances of both entities (an instance of the subclass has to be an instance of the parent class) as they are playing a **specialized role**
+- Use of specilizations is in case there are certain subclasses that have specific attributes that other entities would find redundant
+- Also important to be able to create entity specific relationships that would be unecessary with other entities
+- **Generalization**- Essentially the reverse of the specialiszatio, where you find entitties that have common attributes (or similar) aand then create a superclass entity that will have the common attributes and then the former 2 separate entities are now subclasses of the **generalized superclass**
+- Can view the Employee entity as a generalization of the Engineer and Secratry entities or we can view the Engineer and Secretary entities as specializations of the EMployee entitity

+## Constraints and Characteristics of Sepcialization and Generalization Hierarchies

 # Chapter 5- The Relational Data Model and Relational Database Constraints
 ## Domains, Attributes, Tuples and Relations
 - **Domain (*D*)**- values that are restricted to certain guidleines- 10 digit phone numbers.
 Can also have specific measuremtns for helping guide the value representation, like $ for dollar as it could also be euros or other currencies